by Jeremy Rogers

 Marvin Booker Was Murdered makes heavy usage of interviews with the family and acquaintances of Marvin as well as his family’s attorney.
 Most of the interviews are not undercut by any music.
 This choice is effective in underscoring the emptiness that the family feels in the face of their loss and of the city of Denver’s lack of concern with the life and death of Marvin Louis Booker.

-The apex of the film both artistically and emotionally was when the footage from inside of the correctional facility was shown from the time Marvin was called from his seat to the moment the five correctional officers left the holding cell where Marvin lay dead.
+The apex of the film both artistically and emotionally is when the footage from inside of the correctional facility is shown from the time Marvin was called from his seat to the moment the five correctional officers left the holding cell where Marvin lay dead.
 The entire sequence takes about five-and-a-half minutes, and throughout each drawn-out second, a medley of spirituals sung by a choir.
 The religious themes serve to highlight Booker’s ministerial background.
-The lyrics of Swing Low Sweet Chariot never seemed so appropriately rendered as when they played over police killing an unarmed, homeless minister and bearing his lifeless body into a holding cell, starting a series of mass protests.
+The lyrics of Swing Low Sweet Chariot never seemed so appropriately rendered as when they played over police killing an unarmed, homeless minister and bearing his lifeless body into a holding cell.
 “Comin’ for to carry me home,” indeed.